Emergency dentist in Toronto

-Did you know that 14% of people will experience a dental emergency of some kind during their lifetime?
+Did you know that 14 percent of people will experience a dental emergency of some kind during their lifetime?
 It’s important to have a proper action plan ready when they do happen, so here are some common emergencies and how you can handle them.

 Knocked-Out Tooth – Bite on a clean cloth or gauze if you have it.
 This will help stop any bleeding.
 For a permanent tooth, gently rinse it holding it by the crown (white enamel part) only, remove the gauze, and place the tooth back in its socket.